KlyucharovDS/ieee-754_floating_point_conventer/HLR.md

    * binary (0b0111_0110)

-2. The application shall transform received single precision number in decimal representation to binary representation in string format.
+2. The application shall transform received number to binary representation in string format.

 3. The application should transform received number to single precision number.